krishaamer/green-filter-research/research/literature/design.md

 -   Baptista et al. (2022) apps for sleep apnea

+### Digital Sustainability {#digital-sustainability}

+In digital sustainability, information pertaining to emissions would flow through the economy not unlike the carbon cycle itself.

+-   Pan and Nishant (2023) important

 ### Affective Design {#affective-design}

 ### User Interfaces {#user-interfaces}

-What is the UI/UX of the green transformation?
+What is the user interface of the green transformation?

 McKeough (2018) business consultancies have begun to recognize the importance of design to business.
 They advise their corporate clients to bring user experience design to the core of their business operations.